 NNRCO will be composed of multiple research departments, as well as a strategic and business operations department, led by Suzie Markin.
-In 2017, NNRCO has 4 research departments.
+As of February 2018 NNRCO has several research departments established.

 Department of Discovery Bioinformatics